Worcester’s DCU Center being transformed into 250-bed field medical station

+“As we get ready to face what we’re predicting to be the surge in Massachusetts, these actions will help ability to mitigate the spread of COVID-19, and the impact the surge has on our healthcare system,” he said.

+UMass Memorial CEO Dr. Eric Dickson added that, “Our entire strategy has been to slow the spread of this deadly virus.
+We came up with a plan to create surge capacity, we all decided the DCU is the best place for that to occur.”

-UMass Memorial Health Care will run the facility, along with state and local leaders.
+About 90 health care workers, mostly UMass Memorial Health Care physicians and nurses, will staff the facility, with oversight from state and local leaders.
+But officials are calling on nursing, pharmaceutical, and medical students to help as well.

-The state is preparing for a surge in coronavirus cases between April 7 and April 17, Baker said Monday.

 As of Tuesday, there were 6,620 confirmed coronavirus cases in the Bay State and 89 deaths.